 Life Cycle Assessment

-LCA studio is an expert team from Czech Republic conducting Life Cycle Assessment studies, developing and verificating EPDs, calculating Carbon footprint and offering other services dealing with Industrial Ecology and craddle-to-grave caculations.
+LCA studio is an expert team from the Czech Republic conducting Life Cycle Assessment studies, developing and verificating EPDs, calculating Carbon footprint and offering other services dealing with Industrial Ecology and craddle-to-grave caculations.

 Our studies are fully in respect to international standards ISO 14040 and 14044 and ISO 14025 in the case of epds.